upholding the Indie Code

 Indeed, at one point Bud drove Otto through the 2nd Street Tunnel in L.A. solemnly explaining the Repo Code to his young charge, a sight that evoked Deckard driving through the 2nd Street Tunnel in the 2019 L.A. of BLADE RUNNER, openly linking the two films and implicitly affirming that Cox was replying to Sir Scott as well as Lucas in REPO MAN.
 The film’s sarcastic allusions to such allegorical Spielberg films as CLOSE ENCOUNTERS OF THE THIRD KIND (1977) and E.T., THE EXTRATERRESTRIAL (1982), also implicitly affirmed that Cox was roasting Spielberg on another level in REPO MAN.
 Indeed, the film long search for extraterrestrials on Earth by Leila, the girlfriend of Maddox-implicitly linked to Dorothy and Carrie Fisher’s Leia, and played by Olivia Barash-and the rest of the dedicated people at the United Fruitcake Outlet aka UFO often poked fun at CLOSE ENCOUNTERS OF THE THIRD KIND and E.T., THE EXTRATERRESTRIAL.

 As Maddox managed to secure a twenty thousand dollar reward by tracking down the 1964 Chevy Malibu and its primal and barely restrained creative Force, a mysterious car driven by the equally mysterious and implicitly Great Oz linked driver, Doctor J. Frank Parnell-his name evoking L. Frank Baum, author of the allegorical children’s story, The Wonderful Wizard Of Oz (1900), to implicitly affirm the Ozian theme of the film, and played by Fox Harris-to climax a desperate search that haunted and united the many characters in the film, Cox also implicitly hoped that REPO MAN would achieve a modest success that would allow him to continue making indie film art.
-In fact, seeing Maddox dump Leila and unite with the quirky human Yoda, Miller-his name evoking Miller, the director of the fourth episode of TWILIGHT ZONE: THE MOVIE, and played by Tracey Walter-to evade twilit LAPD helicopter NC2802 by mastering the primal creative Force of the Chevy Malibu, flying the terrifying car up into the air like a spinner in BLADE RUNNER and then off into space and then blasting away into the heart of the galaxy like a time travelling UFO in the familiar STAR WARS hyperdrive post-production visual effect at the end of the film also cheekily implied a new hope on the part of Cox that he had also mastered his primal creative Force enough that REPO MAN would be a big indie hit that would kick off a neo eon of allegorical and TZ disaster free film art.
+The end of the film, which saw Maddox dump Leila and join the quirky human Yoda, Miller-his name evoking Miller, the director of the fourth episode of TWILIGHT ZONE: THE MOVIE, and played by Tracey Walter-in evading twilit LAPD helicopter NC2802 by mastering the primal creative Force of the Chevy Malibu and flying the terrifying car up into the air like a spinner in BLADE RUNNER, implied as much.
+For the sight of Miller and Otto tearing off into space and then blasting away into the heart of the galaxy like a time travelling UFO in the familiar STAR WARS hyperdrive post-production visual effect at the end of the film was not just a last wry and satirical goodbye to the Skyrocking Lucas era but also cheekily implied a new hope on the part of Cox that he had mastered his primal creative Force enough to head off to a brave neo world of twilit but refreshingly irreverent, innovative, irrepressible and indie allegorical film art.

 Unfortunately, while REPO MAN was a fine and funny first film manifesto that definitely affirmed that Alex was a mischievous and confident Coxman, indeed, and influenced Gen X directors like Richard Kelly-who alluded to the film throughout his twilit and allegorical film, SOUTHLAND TALES (2006)-the final cut was not as enthusiastically embraced, marketed or distributed by Universal Studios, the studio that oversaw the film (Cox, X Films, 73-6).
 Not surprisingly, this lack of appreciation or support by the scousers at Universal displeased Cox, leading to a second feature film attempt to reposses film art that was not only more disaffected and anti-mainstream than the first, but also featured an irate and creative Englishman like Cox led astray by a lost, confused, fame and fortune loving and Hollywood evoking bimbo American blonde when Cox returned with Harris, Rude, Sandoval and Sy Richardson and Biff Yeager-who played the implicitly Cowardly Lion linked repo man, Lite, and Agent B, respectively, in REPO MAN-and more anarchic punk energy and music tempered by a more traditional and linear structure in the twilit, CGI free, satirical and allegorical docufeature film, SID AND NANCY (1986).